mixxxdj/manual/source/chapters/controlling_mixxx.rst

 #.
 Select your device from the list of available devices on the left, and the
    right pane will change
 #.
 Activate the :guilabel:`Enabled` checkbox
 #.
-Select the mapping for your controller from the :guilabel:`Presets`
+Select the mapping for your controller from the :guilabel:`Load Preset`
    drop-down menu
 #.
-Click :guilabel:`OK` and Mixxx can now be controlled by your controller(s).
+Click :guilabel:`Apply` and Mixxx can now be controlled by your controller(s).
 #.
 Repeat step 4-7 for any of the controllers you want to use

 .. hint:: If you do not find a connected device in the list, make sure to